adamschonewille/phys408OpticalCavity/LabNotebook.md

 ![Power vs. Cavity Length, at end of 30cm Stability Reigon](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Figures/Power%20vs.%20Cavity%20Length.png)

 The most challenging part of this lab was interpreting and then processing the finesse data.
 The issue was we didn't have a complete understanding of the underlying physics when we took the data, which made it hard to make extra measurement to ease some the data processing.
-If we had an extra lab section after we did some of the analysis, we could have taken oscillscope cursor data, to speed up the
+If we had an extra lab section after we did some of the analysis, we could have taken oscilloscope cursor data, to speed up the finesse calculations.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5Nzc2NTk5OCw1ODE2Mjc2ODgsLTE5NT
+eyJoaXN0b3J5IjpbLTE1MjAxMDI5NDQsNTgxNjI3Njg4LC0xOT
-IyNTc0NCw1ODE2Mjc2ODgsLTE5NTIyNTc0NCw1ODE2Mjc2ODgs
+UyMjU3NDQsNTgxNjI3Njg4LC0xOTUyMjU3NDQsNTgxNjI3Njg4
-LTE5NTIyNTc0NCw1ODE2Mjc2ODgsLTE5NTIyNTc0NCw1ODE2Mj
+LC0xOTUyMjU3NDQsNTgxNjI3Njg4LC0xOTUyMjU3NDQsNTgxNj
-c2ODgsLTE5NTIyNTc0NCw1ODE2Mjc2ODgsLTE5NTIyNTc0NCw1
+I3Njg4LC0xOTUyMjU3NDQsNTgxNjI3Njg4LC0xOTUyMjU3NDQs
-ODE2Mjc2ODgsLTE5NTIyNTc0NCw1ODE2Mjc2ODgsLTE5NTIyNT
+NTgxNjI3Njg4LC0xOTUyMjU3NDQsNTgxNjI3Njg4LC0xOTUyMj
-c0NCw1ODE2Mjc2ODgsLTE5NTIyNTc0NCw1ODE2Mjc2ODgsLTE5
+U3NDQsNTgxNjI3Njg4LC0xOTUyMjU3NDQsNTgxNjI3Njg4LC0x
-NTIyNTc0NCw1ODE2Mjc2ODgsLTgzMjAyNDc0MSwtMTg0Mzk2Nz
+OTUyMjU3NDQsNTgxNjI3Njg4LC04MzIwMjQ3NDEsLTE4NDM5Nj
-AwNF19
+cwMDRdfQ==
 -->